Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

 # Architecture

-This is a smart client in the sense that it implements best practices and optimized against the capabilities of the Azure Speech infrastructure.
-It utilizes Azure resources to orchestrate transcription requests to Azure Speech Services from audio files landing in your dedicated storage containers.
+This is a smart client that implements best practices and is optimized against the capabilities of the Azure Speech infrastructure.
+It utilizes Azure resources, to orchestrate transcription requests to Azure Speech Service, from audio files landing in your dedicated storage containers.
 Do you need more than transcription?
 Do you need to applly Sentiment to your transcript?
-Downstream analytics are possible too, with Text Analytics Sentiment and Redaction being offered as part of this solution too.
+Downstream analytics are possible too with Text Analytics.

 Before we delve deeper into the set-up instructions, let us have a look at the architecture of the solution this ARM template builds.

 ![Architecture](./images/architecture.png)

 The diagram is simple and hopefully self-explanatory.
 As soon as files land in a storage container, the Grid Event that indicates the complete upload of a file is filtered and pushed to a Service bus topic.
-Azure Functions (time triggered by default) pick up those events and act, namely creating Tx requests using the Azure Speech Services batch pipeline.
+Azure Functions (timer triggered by default) pick up those events and act, namely creating Tx requests using the Azure Speech Services batch pipeline.
 When the Tx request is successfully carried out, an event is placed in another queue in the same service bus resource.
 A different Azure Function triggered by the completion event starts monitoring transcription completion status and copies the actual transcripts in the containers from which the audio file was obtained.
 This is it.
 The rest of the features are applied on demand.
 Users can choose to apply analytics on the transcript, produce reports or redact, all of which are the result of additional resources being deployed through the ARM template.
 The solution will start transcribing audio files automatically and at scale.
 If -however- you want to customize further the Ingestion Client is possible too.
 The code is available in this repo.

 The list of best practices we implemented as part of the solution are: